MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/backup.md

 > [!IMPORTANT]
 > We recommend that you back up virtual machine configuration files (.vmc) daily.

-Inventory your hosts, and then back up all of the hosted virtual machines.
+Inventory your hosts, and then back up all the hosted virtual machines.
 To get the list of hosts that are being managed by VMM, run the following cmdlet from a Windows PowerShell command line:

 ```
 $vmhost = get-scvmmserver <VMM management server name> | get-scvmhost